-In connection with this offering, we have issued warrants representing the right to acquire up to 135,000 shares of Class A common stock at the initial public offering price per share.
+Upon completion of this offering, we expect to issue warrants representing the right to acquire up to 127,500 shares of Class A common stock at the initial public offering price per share.
 See "Relationship with Cantor--Consulting Services."

 LIMITATION ON DIRECTORS' LIABILITIES